Account Management

 | Employee Count | Used to compute employee-to-tech ratio; high ratio = high ICP signal |

-| Compliance Frameworks | Auto-creates compliance checklists when set (HIPAA, PCI-DSS, etc.) |
+| Compliance Frameworks | Tagged on the account so churn-risk scoring can weight it (HIPAA, PCI-DSS, etc.) |

-| SLA Tier | Bronze/Silver/Gold — determines QBR cadence (90/60/30 days) |
+| SLA Tier | Bronze/Silver/Gold — visible everywhere; informs touchpoint cadence expectations |

 | Account Manager | The team member responsible for this client relationship |